dnsimple/dnsimple-support/content/articles/domains-au.markdown

 If you want to make this change, [contact us](https://dnsimple.com/contact), and we'll be happy to help.

-### Inactive or deregistered ABN/ACN
+### Inactive or deregistered eligibility ID type

+In the instance your domain has an inactive or cancelled ABN/ACN, the registrant must reactivate the existing eligibility ID type number on record before the registration may be transferred or renewed.

+Where an Australian trademark number is no longer valid, the registration must provide alternative business information — either an ABN/ACN or a new trademark number — in order to maintain their eligibility to retain the registration.

-In the instance your domain has an inactive, deregistered, or cancelled ABN/ACN/TN, the registry requires the following additional forms:
+In the instance your domain has a deregistered ABN/ACN (where the legal entity has been reregistered or is deceased), the registry requires the following additional forms:

 - [Statutory Declaration](/files/victoria-stat-dec-template.doc)
 - [Transfer of Domain Name Chain of Title Form](/files/transfer-of-domain-name-chain-of-title.docx)